larsjaakko/cryptokitty-gan/README.md

 # cryptokitty-gan
-Attempt at using Cryptokitties to train a GAN.
+Using Cryptokitties to train a GAN.

 ## Dataset